A Celiac’s Gluten Free Guide to Vietnam

 When I met readers, many mentioned they also had celiac disease, so I started making sure I provided tips for celiacs or those following a gluten-free diet.
 This gluten free Vietnam guide is built with an aim to help fellow celiacs, but also to encourage people to eat in the country.
 It’s truly some of the best food you’ll try.

-I should note cross-contamination is an issue as I am really sensitive to gluten.
-And despite this, I did not have trouble in Southern Vietnam, including with soy sauce.
-This is because the sauce many vendors use is local and is 100% soy-based, like tamari in Japan.
-Ingredients are wheat-free, the packaging says “100% soy” on it, and per chefs and suppliers I spoke with, there were no unlabeled ingredients likely to be found.
+In Southern Vietnam, there’s an extra reason why: many vendors use a local soy sauce that is 100% soy-based, like tamari in Japan.
+Ingredients are wheat-free, the packaging says “100% soy” on it, and per chefs and suppliers I spoke with multiple times, there were no unlabeled ingredients likely to be found.
 You can see an English translation of the ingredients here.
 Whether that means there is no trace gluten in the sauce remains in question, but I did not get sick when eating soy sauce dishes on the street.

 soy sauce gluten free vletnam